|President Donald C. Katt, with support from faculty and staff, initiated the Barbara

 This scholarship was established by the Ulster County Legislature, friends and family members to honor the memory of Kingston High School alumna, Olivia Rose Belfiglio.
-Olivia attended Kingston High School before transferring to Saugerties in her junior year.
+Olivia transferred to Saugerties in her junior year.
 She enjoyed drawing, painting, photography, and snowboarding, and had been a member of the Kingston High School girls cross-country team.
 Olivia loved the outdoors and was a member of the Town of Esopus Environmental Board.
 Olivia had planned to take courses in Environmental Studies at SUNY Ulster during her senior year.
 The Olivia Rose Belfiglio Memorial Scholarship will be awarded to a full or part-time, entering or returning student who graduated from Kingston High School and plans to pursue a course of study in Environmental Studies at SUNY Ulster and has a cumulative grade point average of 3.0 or higher.

 Louis Berger Memorial Scholarship